superfly/sprites-go/packages/port-watcher/README.md

 # Port Watcher

 A Go package that monitors when a process or its children start listening on ports bound to localhost or all interfaces.
+It uses an efficient global namespace monitor that runs one monitoring loop per network namespace.

 ## Features